 Please note that not all devices have the full range of functions.
-Use your product specification to check which software your device has.
+Check the software of your device on the corresponding product page under www.bintec-elmeg.com.

-3.3.2 SNMP shell
+4.3.2 SNMP shell

 SNMP (Simple Network Management Protocol) is a protocol that defines how you can access the configuration settings.